FNS grant to study using WIC benefits online

 In addition, NGA member, Carlie C’s IGA in North Carolina, recently launched online purchasing with SNAP benefits, joining the five other retailers – listed on the SNAP online purchasing website – already participating.
 NGA member Wright’s Market in Alabama was a participant in the Online SNAP pilot project earlier this year, along with ShopRite stores in the northeast.

 Over the past few months, USDA has rapidly expanded SNAP online purchasing to 47 states (including D.C.) – home to more than 97% of SNAP participants.
-Dozens of independent grocers are interested in offering this service to their customers, and many have applied to FNS to participate, but barriers to participation include technical challenges, a testing process that must be performed with each individual store location, financial constraints to launch and continuously operate the program, and a lengthy application and approval process.
+Dozens of independent grocers are interested in offering this service to their customers, and many have applied to FNS to participate, but barriers to participation include technical challenges, financial constraints to launch and continuously operate the program, and a lengthy application and approval process

 NGA has been serving as a critical partner in helping independent grocers maneuver the application process, while also actively lobbying Congress and the administration to create a level playing field for independent grocers in SNAP Online Purchasing.